Joshua-Coded/Backend_Development_001/README.md

 ### Java

 In this section, I'll focus on Java's role in backend development, including popular frameworks like Spring and Spring Boot.
-Here are the resources I'll explore:
+Resources to investigate include:

 - [Java Backend Development](https://www.example.com/java-backend): Discover Java's capabilities in backend development.

 - [Database Connectivity in Java](https://www.example.com/java-database): Learn how to connect Java applications to databases, including MySQL, PostgreSQL, and MongoDB.

-### Ruby
+### Ruby (Coming Soon)

-In this section, I'll explore how Ruby and the Ruby on Rails framework can be utilized for backend development.
-Resources to investigate include:
+Soon, I'll be embarking on my journey to explore how Ruby and the Ruby on Rails framework can be utilized for backend development.

-- [Ruby for Backend Development](https://www.example.com/ruby-backend): Discover the power of Ruby for backend tasks.

-- [Building RESTful APIs with Ruby](https://www.example.com/ruby-apis): Learn to create RESTful APIs using Ruby.

-### Golang
+### Golang (Coming Soon)

-This section is dedicated to Golang's potential in backend development.
-I'll dive into its applications and concurrency features:
+I have plans to dive into Golang's potential in backend development, exploring its applications and concurrency features.

-- [Getting Started with Golang](https://www.example.com/golang-start): Begin my journey into Golang's backend capabilities.

-- [Concurrency in Golang](https://www.example.com/golang-concurrency): Explore Go's concurrency features for efficient and scalable backend systems.

-### Node.js
+### Node.js (Coming Soon)

-In this section, I'll harness Node.js for building backend services, with a particular focus on Express.js:
+In the near future, I'll harness Node.js for building backend services, with a particular focus on Express.js.

-- [Node.js Backend Development](https://www.example.com/nodejs-backend): Explore Node.js for backend services.

-- [Real-Time Applications with Node.js](https://www.example.com/nodejs-realtime): Learn how Node.js can be used to build real-time applications with technologies like WebSocket.

 ## Best Practices